Austin117/Tennis-Refactoring-Kata/angular/README.md

 ## Future Plans

 - Mob with UI/UX designer to make more look and feel improvements to the kata and also to introduce more css/html code smells
-- Experiment with TCR tool and add instructions for TCR setup in this readme